azdavis/azdavis.net/posts/en/define-pl-01.md

 ---
-title: Defining a programming language, part 1
+title: "Defining a programming language: Introduction, integers, and booleans"
 date: 2021-03-31
 ---